billroy/serial-web-terminal/README.md

 Change the default passwords!

-Edit index.js -- add/change the config.users section like this:
+Edit index.js -- add/change "username":"password" pairs in the config.users section, like this:

 	var config = {
 		'users': {